In 2022/23 135 workers were killed in work-related accidents in (RIDDOR) and most of these occurred in hazardous jobs in the following 5 industries:

 Workers should be proficient in lifting and moving techniques by attending regular manual handling training.

-Mechanical aids used where possible.
+Mechanical aids should be used where possible.

 • Hazard: Hazardous substances